The-lana/314189_Miniproject/1_Requirements/Readme.md

  ---- | ---------------------------------------- | ---------------------------
    01 | Database to store data                   |      Implemented
    02 | Approach to search for data              |      Implemented
-   03 | Divide products into categories          |
+   03 | Divide products into categories          |      Future
-   04 | Access data based on name using pointers |      Implemented
+   04 | Access data based on name using pointers from database file |      Implemented